YingyingMa-Q/CCLDT/README.md

 pytorch-lightning==2.5.6
 scikit-learn==1.7.2
 ## Code usage
+The code will be made publicly available upon acceptance of the paper.
 To train the model, first run preprocess_image.py for dataset splitting, then execute autoencoder_main.py to train the ACC-AE and save its parameters.
 Finally, run CCLDT_main.py to complete the DiT training and sampling process.
 ## Reference
 The following repositories were used as inspiration for this implementation: